neon-bindings/rfcs/text/0000-cargo-wrapper.md

 ## Modified project layout

-The current Neon project layout is set up so that the top-level directory is an npm package but not a Rust crate, and it _contains_ a Rust crate in the `native/` subdirectory.
+The current Neon project layout is set up so that the top-level directory is an npm package but not a Rust project, and it _contains_ a Rust crate in the `native/` subdirectory.
 This means that different tools apply to different parts of the project (`npm` and `neon` to the project root; `cargo` to the `native/` subdirectory).
 This can also leave the user confused about which directory they should be in and which tool they should use at any given time.

+On the positive side, keeping the Rust and JavaScript directories separate avoids name collisions, in particular between the `src/` directory convention of Rust projects and the `src/` directory convention of JavaScript projects that use popular transpilers like Babel or TypeScript.

 ```
 my-neon-lib